codecay7/cocable/README.md

-# Welcome to ClearCut AI
+# Welcome to Cocable AI